Loading...

 Primary group affects default group ownership for new files.
 This aligns the user with the team by default.

-Step 5 : Create the second user with advanced useradd flags.
+Step 5 : Create the second user with explicit attributes.

 Command